ernestdolog/js-algorithms-cheatsheet/data-structures/singly-linked-list/README.md

 Contains a **head** (beginning of the list), **tail** (end of the list) and **length** property.

-> Use case: When we have a really long list, where we care about insertion/deletion time and efficiency, and don't want random access to elements.
+> Use case: When we have a really long list, where we care about insertion/deletion time and efficiency (at the beginning of the list), and don't want random access to elements.

 ![Singly Linked list](https://github.com/ernestdolog/js-algorithms-cheatsheet/blob/main/assets/pics/singly_linked_list.png)